easypropertylistings/Easy-Property-Listings/readme.txt

 = 3.0 March 30, 2016 =

-Tweak: Textdomain and languages files renamed.
+* Tweak: Textdomain and languages files renamed.
 Changed from epl to easy-property-listings for the WordPress.org translation initiative.
-New: Every epl_action present in the $_GET or $_POST is called using WordPress do_action function in init.
+* New: Every epl_action present in the $_GET or $_POST is called using WordPress do_action function in init.
-Tweak: Radio options when adding listings converted to checkboxes to slim down the admin pages.
+* Tweak: Radio options when adding listings converted to checkboxes to slim down the admin pages.
-Fix: Ducted Heating additional features now displays in feature list.
+* Fix: Ducted Heating additional features now displays in feature list.
-Fix: Fully fenced option now displays in feature list.
+* Fix: Fully fenced option now displays in feature list.
-Tweak: Optimise Admin Listing queries.
+* Tweak: Optimise Admin Listing queries.
-Tweak: Removed double display of Under Offer in admin listing list.
+* Tweak: Removed double display of Under Offer in admin listing list.
-Tweak: Leased rental listings now display the weekly rent amount in admin.
+* Tweak: Leased rental listings now display the weekly rent amount in admin.
-Tweak: Commercial Lease listing details improved in admin list.
+* Tweak: Commercial Lease listing details improved in admin list.
-Tweak: Sold price displays in admin.
+* Tweak: Sold price displays in admin.
-Fix: Date Available fix for year.
+* Fix: Date Available fix for year.
-New: epl_get_property_available filter allows customising date format.
+* New: epl_get_property_available filter allows customising date format.
-Tweak: External links function improved.
+* Tweak: External links function improved.
-Tweak: Added additional plugin file security access to prevent file reading outside of WordPress.
+* Tweak: Added additional plugin file security access to prevent file reading outside of WordPress.
-Fix: Number Formatting function PHP warning fixed.
+* Fix: Number Formatting function PHP warning fixed.
-Fix: is_epl_post function to prevent error when no posts are activated.
+* Fix: is_epl_post function to prevent error when no posts are activated.
-Tweak: Commercial auction listing support.
+* Tweak: Commercial auction listing support.
-New: Contacts and form system for managing listing leads and history of contact.
+* New: Contacts and form system for managing listing leads and history of contact.
-New: contact_capture shortcode // Needs Author id of page and URL.
+* New: contact_capture shortcode // Needs Author id of page and URL.
-New: Contact System for Lead Generation and Capture.
+* New: Contact System for Lead Generation and Capture.
-New: Form API supports editor.
+* New: Form API supports editor.
-New: Dashboard Widget Listing and Contact Activity Feed.
+* New: Dashboard Widget Listing and Contact Activity Feed.
-New: Date Picker updated JS for improved usage and improved compatibility with themes and plugins.
+* New: Date Picker updated JS for improved usage and improved compatibility with themes and plugins.
-Tweak: Code Docblocks created for http://docs.easypropertylistings.com.au code reference.
+* Tweak: Code Docblocks created for http://docs.easypropertylistings.com.au code reference.
-New: Link a contact with a listing and display details and quick access to contact.
+* New: Link a contact with a listing and display details and quick access to contact.
-New: Error tracking and debug logging helper functions.
+* New: Error tracking and debug logging helper functions.
-New: Form API supports sections breaks.
+* New: Form API supports sections breaks.
-New: Contextual help tab added to Add/Edit Listing page.
+* New: Contextual help tab added to Add/Edit Listing page.
-New: Inspection date format now customisable from settings.
+* New: Inspection date format now customisable from settings.
-Tweak: Extension license updater updated.
+* Tweak: Extension license updater updated.
-Tweak Added additional map CSS classes to improve Google Map output with some themes.
+* Tweak: Added additional map CSS classes to improve Google Map output with some themes.
-New: Adjustable Map pin when editing a listing and setting coordinates.
+* New: Adjustable Map pin when editing a listing and setting coordinates.
 Drag the map pin to adust the position.
-Tweak: Imported values of 0 no longer display on commercial listings.
+* Tweak: Imported values of 0 no longer display on commercial listings.
-Tweak: epl_render_html_fields allows for css class set in the field array of meta-boxes.
+* Tweak: epl_render_html_fields allows for css class set in the field array of meta-boxes.
-Tweak: Commercial authority default type is now For Sale instead of Auction.
+* Tweak: Commercial authority default type is now For Sale instead of Auction.
-Tweak: Converted Radio options to tick boxes to reduce space.
+* Tweak: Converted Radio options to tick boxes to reduce space.
-Tweak: Commercial auction listing support.
+* Tweak: Commercial auction listing support.
-Tweak: Bedrooms allow studio option.
+* Tweak: Bedrooms allow studio option.
-Tweak: Applied thousands separator to land sizes using settings.
+* Tweak: Applied thousands separator to land sizes using settings.
-Tweak: Allow for .00 and .0 when adding listing prices.
+* Tweak: Allow for .00 and .0 when adding listing prices.
-Tweak: Toilet supports decimal.
+* Tweak: Toilet supports decimal.
-Tweak: Additional Features increased to three columns to minimise space with single checkboxes.
+* Tweak: Additional Features increased to three columns to minimise space with single checkboxes.
-Tweak: Listing price, sale, and rental price now supports decimal values when saving.
+* Tweak: Listing price, sale, and rental price now supports decimal values when saving.
-Tweak: Bond supports decimal figures.
+* Tweak: Bond supports decimal figures.
-Tweak: Translation strings fixed.
+* Tweak: Translation strings fixed.
-Tweak: m2 html character added.
+* Tweak: m2 html character added.
-Tweak: Listings with prices set to 0 like bond no longer display in admin.
+* Tweak: Listings with prices set to 0 like bond no longer display in admin.
-Fix: Rental listing when using price text the rental period no longer displays in admin.
+* Fix: Rental listing when using price text the rental period no longer displays in admin.
-Tweak: Pagination loading globally for use in admin.
+* Tweak: Pagination loading globally for use in admin.
-New: Pagination enhanced to enable adjustment of output.
+* New: Pagination enhanced to enable adjustment of output.
-Fix: Old function in metaboxes removed as it inadvertently caused additional unnecessary queries.
+* Fix: Old function in metaboxes removed as it inadvertently caused additional unnecessary queries.
-New: Generate visual reports on your listing KPI status so you can track your listings and sales.
+* New: Generate visual reports on your listing KPI status so you can track your listings and sales.
-Tweak: [listing_search] shortcode using new API and allows for custom templates.
+* Tweak: [listing_search] shortcode using new API and allows for custom templates.
 Place the template in themes/your_theme/easypropertylistings/templates/ folder.
-Tweak: Enhanced Search Object thanks to codewp allows widget template override.
+* Tweak: Enhanced Search Object thanks to codewp allows widget template override.
-New: Search Widget and [listing_search] shortcode allows for property status option.
+* New: Search Widget and [listing_search] shortcode allows for property status option.
-New: Search template now editable using epl_get_template_part.
+* New: Search template now editable using epl_get_template_part.
-New: Search widget and [listing_search] shortcode order option added to allow adjusting of field order.
+* New: Search widget and [listing_search] shortcode order option added to allow adjusting of field order.
-New: Second agent field allows for searching users.
+* New: Second agent field allows for searching users.
-New: Search upgraded to object thanks to codewp.
+* New: Search upgraded to object thanks to codewp.
-New: Search for second listing author on listings.
+* New: Search for second listing author on listings.
-New: Search widget and [listing_search] shortcode status search option added.
+* New: Search widget and [listing_search] shortcode status search option added.
-New: Search widget and [listing_search] shortcode support any registered post types.
+* New: Search widget and [listing_search] shortcode support any registered post types.
-New: Search widget and [listing_search] shortcode support single drop down selection for price, land, building.
+* New: Search widget and [listing_search] shortcode support single drop down selection for price, land, building.
-Fix: Session start less likely to cause issues with certain server configurations.
+* Fix: Session start less likely to cause issues with certain server configurations.
-Fix: listing_open shortcode no longer displays sold or leased listings.
+* Fix: listing_open shortcode no longer displays sold or leased listings.
-New: Additional customisation of shortcode-listing.php template part.
+* New: Additional customisation of shortcode-listing.php template part.
-Tweak: Listing Shortcode adjusted for better processing of options.
+* Tweak: Listing Shortcode adjusted for better processing of options.
-New: [listing_auction] shortcode.
+* New: [listing_auction] shortcode.
-New: Contact shortcode. [epl_contact_form]
+* New: Contact shortcode. [epl_contact_form]
-New: Contact Form Widget.
+* New: Contact Form Widget.
-New: Sort by location A-Z added to front end listing filter.
+* New: Sort by location A-Z added to front end listing filter.
-Tweak: iThemes Builder archive-listing.php and single-listing.php templates updated to improve render_content theme function.
+* Tweak: iThemes Builder archive-listing.php and single-listing.php templates updated to improve render_content theme function.
-New: Allow extensions to use core templates for output.
+* New: Allow extensions to use core templates for output.
-Fix: Added translation string for P.A. label.
+* Fix: Added translation string for P.A. label.
-Fix: Translation of land size unit.
+* Fix: Translation of land size unit.
-Tweak: LinkedIn will use full URL or fallback.
+* Tweak: LinkedIn will use full URL or fallback.
-New: Default embedded video width adjustable from settings.
+* New: Default embedded video width adjustable from settings.
-New: Video links now support additional formats like Vimeo using the WordPress wp_oembed.
+* New: Video links now support additional formats like Vimeo using the WordPress wp_oembed.
-New: Listing widget now loadable using epl_get_template_part thanks to codewp.
+* New: Listing widget now loadable using epl_get_template_part thanks to codewp.
-Tweak: Widget descriptions added to widget management.
+* Tweak: Widget descriptions added to widget management.
-Fix: Stray ul tag with search widget tabbing.
+* Fix: Stray ul tag with search widget tabbing.
-Tweak: Improved get_additional_features_html function for additional features and added epl_get_additional_features_html filter
+* Tweak: Improved get_additional_features_html function for additional features and added epl_get_additional_features_html filter
-New: Contact tags taxonomy added for creating your own contact tags.
+* New: Contact tags taxonomy added for creating your own contact tags.
-Tweak: Listing heading function enhanced for other post types.
+* Tweak: Listing heading function enhanced for other post types.
-Tweak: Building value now accepts decimal.
+* Tweak: Building value now accepts decimal.
-New: Support for Twenty Sixteen theme.
+* New: Support for Twenty Sixteen theme.
-Tweak: Active theme function enhanced for older WordPress versions.
+* Tweak: Active theme function enhanced for older WordPress versions.
-New: Templates added for Twenty Fourteen Theme to improve display.
+* New: Templates added for Twenty Fourteen Theme to improve display.
-New: Archive title action added for easier implementation and filters to adjust output.
+* New: Archive title action added for easier implementation and filters to adjust output.
-New: epl_feedsync_format_strip_currency function to strip currency during import with epl_feedsync_format_strip_currency_symbol filter to modify string replacement search.
+* New: epl_feedsync_format_strip_currency function to strip currency during import with epl_feedsync_format_strip_currency_symbol filter to modify string replacement search.
-New: epl_archive_title_search_result Filter, default “Search Result”.
+* New: epl_archive_title_search_result Filter, default “Search Result”.
-New: epl_archive_title_fallback Filter, default “Listing”.
+* New: epl_archive_title_fallback Filter, default “Listing”.
-New: epl_archive_title_default Filter.
+* New: epl_archive_title_default Filter.
-New: epl_get_active_theme Filter.
+* New: epl_get_active_theme Filter.
-New: epl_active_theme Filter.
+* New: epl_active_theme Filter.
-New: epl_active_theme_name Filter.
+* New: epl_active_theme_name Filter.
-New: epl_active_theme_prefix Filter.
+* New: epl_active_theme_prefix Filter.
-New: epl_archive_title_fallback Filer.
+* New: epl_archive_title_fallback Filer.
-Tweak: epl_strip_tags function added filter to adjust HTML tag stripping.
+* Tweak: epl_strip_tags function added filter to adjust HTML tag stripping.
-New: epl_contact_form_description_allowed_tags Filter.
+* New: epl_contact_form_description_allowed_tags Filter.
-New: epl_get_property_feature_taxonomy filter allowing adjustment of listing features.
+* New: epl_get_property_feature_taxonomy filter allowing adjustment of listing features.
-New: epl_get_property_auction filter allows adjustment of auction date format.
+* New: epl_get_property_auction filter allows adjustment of auction date format.
-New: epl_get_property_auction_label filter to adjust the Auction label.
+* New: epl_get_property_auction_label filter to adjust the Auction label.
-New: epl_get_property_price_display Filter.
+* New: epl_get_property_price_display Filter.
-New: epl_get_property_price_sold_display Filter.
+* New: epl_get_property_price_sold_display Filter.
-New: epl_get_property_price_sold_date Filter.
+* New: epl_get_property_price_sold_date Filter.
-New: epl_get_property_rent Filter.
+* New: epl_get_property_rent Filter.
-New: epl_get_property_bond Filter.
+* New: epl_get_property_bond Filter.
-New: epl_get_property_land_category Filter.
+* New: epl_get_property_land_category Filter.
-New: epl_commercial_auction_label Filter.
+* New: epl_commercial_auction_label Filter.
-New: epl_get_property_auction_date Filter.
+* New: epl_get_property_auction_date Filter.
-New: epl_get_price_plain_value Filter.
+* New: epl_get_price_plain_value Filter.
-New: epl_get_price Filter.
+* New: epl_get_price Filter.
-New: epl_get_price_sticker Filter.
+* New: epl_get_price_sticker Filter.
-New: epl_get_price_in_list Filter.
+* New: epl_get_price_in_list Filter.
-New: epl_get_property_commercial_category Filter.
+* New: epl_get_property_commercial_category Filter.
-New: epl_get_property_year_built_label Filter.
+* New: epl_get_property_year_built_label Filter.
-New: epl_get_property_year_built Filter.
+* New: epl_get_property_year_built Filter.
-New: epl_get_property_bath_label Filter.
+* New: epl_get_property_bath_label Filter.
-New: epl_get_property_bathrooms_label Filter.
+* New: epl_get_property_bathrooms_label Filter.
-New: epl_get_property_bath Filter.
+* New: epl_get_property_bath Filter.
-New: epl_get_property_bed_label Filter.
+* New: epl_get_property_bed_label Filter.
-New: epl_get_property_bedrooms_label Filter.
+* New: epl_get_property_bedrooms_label Filter.
-New: epl_get_property_bed Filter.
+* New: epl_get_property_bed Filter.
-New: epl_get_property_rooms_label Filter.
+* New: epl_get_property_rooms_label Filter.
-New: epl_get_property_rooms Filter.
+* New: epl_get_property_rooms Filter.
-New: epl_get_parking_spaces_label Filter.
+* New: epl_get_parking_spaces_label Filter.
-New: epl_get_property_parking Filter.
+* New: epl_get_property_parking Filter.
-New: epl_get_property_garage_label Filter.
+* New: epl_get_property_garage_label Filter.
-New: epl_get_property_garage Filter.
+* New: epl_get_property_garage Filter.
-New: epl_get_property_carport_label Filter.
+* New: epl_get_property_carport_label Filter.
-New: epl_get_property_carport Filter.
+* New: epl_get_property_carport Filter.
-New: epl_get_property_air_conditioning_label Filter.
+* New: epl_get_property_air_conditioning_label Filter.
-New: epl_get_property_air_conditioning Filter.
+* New: epl_get_property_air_conditioning Filter.
-New: epl_get_property_pool_label Filter.
+* New: epl_get_property_pool_label Filter.
-New: epl_get_property_pool Filter.
+* New: epl_get_property_pool Filter.
-New: epl_get_property_security_system_label Filter.
+* New: epl_get_property_security_system_label Filter.
-New: epl_get_property_security_system Filter.
+* New: epl_get_property_security_system Filter.
-New: epl_get_property_land_area_label Filter.
+* New: epl_get_property_land_area_label Filter.
-New: epl_get_property_land_value Filter.
+* New: epl_get_property_land_value Filter.
-New: epl_get_property_building_area_label Filter.
+* New: epl_get_property_building_area_label Filter.
-New: epl_get_property_building_area_value Filter.
+* New: epl_get_property_building_area_value Filter.
-New: epl_get_property_new_construction_label Filter.
+* New: epl_get_property_new_construction_label Filter.
-New: epl_get_property_new_construction Filter.
+* New: epl_get_property_new_construction Filter.
-New: epl_get_property_com_car_spaces_label Filter.
+* New: epl_get_property_com_car_spaces_label Filter.
-New: Dynamic additional features epl_get_{meta_key}_label Filter.
+* New: Dynamic additional features epl_get_{meta_key}_label Filter.
-New: epl_get_additional_features_html Filter.
+* New: epl_get_additional_features_html Filter.
-New: epl_get_additional_rural_features_html Filter.
+* New: epl_get_additional_rural_features_html Filter.
-New: epl_get_additional_commerical_features_html Filter.
+* New: epl_get_additional_commerical_features_html Filter.
-New: epl_get_features_from_taxonomy Filter.
+* New: epl_get_features_from_taxonomy Filter.
-New: epl_checkbox_single_check_options Filter.
+* New: epl_checkbox_single_check_options Filter.
-New: epl_property_sub_title_plus_outgoings_label Filter.
+* New: epl_property_sub_title_plus_outgoings_label Filter.
-New: epl_property_sub_title_available_from_label Filter.
+* New: epl_property_sub_title_available_from_label Filter.
-New: epl_property_sub_title_available_now_label Filer.
+* New: epl_property_sub_title_available_now_label Filer.
-New: epl_get_formatted_property_address filter.
+* New: epl_get_formatted_property_address filter.
-New: epl_get_property_category filter.
+* New: epl_get_property_category filter.
-New: epl_get_property_tax.
+* New: epl_get_property_tax.
-New: epl_property_sub_title_property_features filter for Property Features label.
+* New: epl_property_sub_title_property_features filter for Property Features label.
-New: epl_property_sub_title_plus_outgoings filter for Plus Outgoings label.
+* New: epl_property_sub_title_plus_outgoings filter for Plus Outgoings label.
-New: epl_property_sub_title_commercial_features filter for Commercial Features label.
+* New: epl_property_sub_title_commercial_features filter for Commercial Features label.
-New: epl_property_sub_title_rural_features filter for Rural Features label.
+* New: epl_property_sub_title_rural_features filter for Rural Features label.
-New: epl_switch_views_sorting_title_sort filter for Sort label.
+* New: epl_switch_views_sorting_title_sort filter for Sort label.
-New: epl_switch_views_sorting_title_list filter for List label.
+* New: epl_switch_views_sorting_title_list filter for List label.
-New: epl_switch_views_sorting_title_grid filter for Grid label.
+* New: epl_switch_views_sorting_title_grid filter for Grid label.
-New: epl_pagination_before_page_numbers filter.
+* New: epl_pagination_before_page_numbers filter.
-New: epl_pagination_after_page_numbers filter.
+* New: epl_pagination_after_page_numbers filter.
-New: epl_pagination_single_content_text Filter
+* New: epl_pagination_single_content_text Filter
-New: epl_pagination_single_tag Filter.
+* New: epl_pagination_single_tag Filter.
-New: epl_pagination_single Filter.
+* New: epl_pagination_single Filter.
-New: epl_pagination_single_dot_tag Filter.
+* New: epl_pagination_single_dot_tag Filter.
-New: epl_pagination_single_dot_content Filter.
+* New: epl_pagination_single_dot_content Filter.
-New: epl_pagination_single_dot_attributes Filter.
+* New: epl_pagination_single_dot_attributes Filter.
-New: epl_pagination_single_dot Filter.
+* New: epl_pagination_single_dot Filter.

 = 2.3.1 October 5, 2015 =